cmelinda5/cit281-lab9/README.md

 # Lab 9

 ### Purpose
-- Learned more about how to create a release-based workflow on GitHub via GitHub Learning Lab
+- Learn more about how to create a release-based workflow on GitHub via GitHub Learning Lab

 ### Technologies
 - GitHub